simov/markdown-viewer/README.md

 ## Refresh Origin

-The extension synchronizes your preferences across all of your devices using Google Sync.
+The extension synchronizes your preferences across all of your devices if you have logged into your browser and enabled the sync feature.
 The list of your allowed origins is being synced too.
-However, the actual permissions that you grant using the Chrome's consent popup cannot be synced.
+However, the actual permissions that you grant using the consent popup cannot be synced.

-In case you have added a new origin on some of your devices you will have to explicitly allow it on your other devices.
+In case you have enabled a new origin on some of your devices you will have to explicitly allow it on your other devices.
 In this case the origin will be highlighted and an additional `Refresh` button will be present:

 ![img-site-refresh]